pscompsci/BigO/README.md

 # Big-O and Algorithm Time Complexity

-This repository contains a single Python file that runs a set of algorithms to produce data for graphs that show the time complexity of the algorithms,
+This repository runs a set of algorithms to produce data for graphs that show the time complexity of the algorithms,

 The algorithms used have been chosen because they show the specific time complexity desired for a particular graph.